Control Electrician Visa Sponsorship Jobs in California

 Are there any California-specific considerations for control electricians seeking visa sponsorship?

 California requires control electricians to hold a state-issued electrical contractor or journeyman license, depending on the scope of work.
-Employers sponsoring a visa must also comply with California's prevailing wage laws, which align with Department of Labor requirements for H-1B and H-2B petitions.
+Employers sponsoring a visa must also comply with California's prevailing wage laws, which align with Department of Labor requirements for H-1B visa and H-2B visa petitions.
 The state's dense union presence in electrical trades can also affect how employers structure roles and whether they pursue sponsorship for a given position.

 What is the prevailing wage for sponsored control electrician jobs in California?